 The Fight for a Fair Contract Starts Now

-We are just one week away from our first day of contract negotiations for your 2027-29 union contract.
+Our first day of contract negotiations is April 15th!
 Read on for actions you can take from day 1 to help us win a fair deal.

 Our proposals regarding compensation, as well as the state’s proposals, won’t be finalized until July at the earliest after the state’s next economic and revenue forecast is released on June 27th.